DEFRA/epr-backend/docs/architecture/discovery/forms-data-logical-data-model.md

 The version field will start from 1(insert) then get incremented for every update.
 It can be used for optimistic locking in future

-### Auditing changes to organisation

-**Info:** This is only a suggestion and needs to be discussed and agreed

-There's no requirement to show changes to organisation data over time.
-However, it will be good to store history for auditing/debugging.
-For summary log it has been decided to track changes over time as a field inside same record.
-This is a variation of [slowly changing dimension Type 3](https://en.wikipedia.org/wiki/Slowly_changing_dimension).

-Two options are being considered for organisation data.

-1. Store the current version and historical versions in separate collections following [slowly changing dimension Type 4](https://en.wikipedia.org/wiki/Slowly_changing_dimension).
-   As organisation is complex nested structure easy to store full historic versions than working out what has changed One option is write to organisation_audit everytime there's an update to organisation using [MongoDB change streams](https://www.mongodb.com/docs/manual/changestreams/).

-2. Every time there's an update a new record will be written to the audit table describing old and new value, who has changed.

 ### Creating new collection

 Existing collections won't be used once data is moved to new epr_organisations/form_submissions collection.